armleo/AXI4LiteToSimpleConverter/README.md

+# Deprecated
+This repository is deprecated and outdated.
+This is now part of ArmleoCPU project, See https://github.com/armleo/ArmleoCPU/ for new versions.

 # AXI4 Lite to simple interface converter
 Name says it all.
 Read source code or provided examples to understand how it works